devilschile2/Hardware-Target-Game-Database-DiskImages/scripts/Readme.md

 ## dedupLibrary

   Given a folder, converts duplicate files into symblinks, preserving only one copy of the file.
+If previously hardlinks are used to store the files, no space gain is saved, but if hardlinks are not used, it provides similar space savings.
+  The hardlink command may provide the desired functionality using hardlinks instead of soft links.
+Hardlinks are low level links indistiguishable from regular files.

 ## unzipFilesInFolder